shczx/shczx.github.io/_pages/about.md

 Hello!
 I am Zhixuan Chen.

-I am currently a senior CS student at University of Michigan, Ann Arbor.
-My area of interest includes Human-Computer Interaction and Human-AI Collaboration.
+I am a senior CS student at University of Michigan.
+Previously I worked with Prof. Jingwen Hu to develop a desktop app that is used to manipulate 3D parametric human body models.
+I am now working on ERchat (an ER training simulation tool) in the LifelongLearning Lab directed by Prof. Xu Wang.

 You can download my resume [here](/files/resume.pdf/).